DragonRuby/dragonruby-game-toolkit-contrib/docs/api/inputs.md

 ## `left_right_directional_perc`

 Returns a floating point value between `-1` and `1`.
-The following inputs are inspected to dermine the result:
+The following inputs are inspected to determine the result:

 -   Controller One's Left Analog (if a controller is connected and the value is not 0.0): `args.inputs.controller_one.left_analog_x_perc`
 -   If the left analog isn't being used, then Controller One's DPAD is consulted: `args.inputs.controller_one.dpad_left`, `args.inputs.controller_one.dpad_right`